Act out possible scenarios.

 Or maybe you had to present to executive board members, and you knew that they would be peppering you with questions about your proposal.

 Whatever the situation, chances are that you were nervous about the meeting; and practicing in front of a mirror may not have helped you overcome your anxiety, especially with respect to answering difficult questions.

-It's most useful for preparing for unfamiliar or difficult situations.
-For example, you can use it to practice sales meetings, interviews, presentations, or emotionally difficult conversations, such as when you're resolving conflict.
+It's most useful to help you or your team prepare for unfamiliar or difficult situations.
+For example, you can use it to practice sales meetings, interviews, presentations , or emotionally difficult conversations, such as when you're resolving conflict .

-Also, by preparing for a situation using role play, you build up experience and self-confidence with handling it in real life; and you develop quick and instinctively-correct reactions to situations.
+Also, by preparing for a situation using role-play, you build up experience and self-confidence with handling the situation in real life, and you can develop quick and instinctively correct reactions to situations.
 This means that you'll react effectively as situations evolve, rather than making mistakes or becoming overwhelmed by events.